Intempt

 variant data

-Do NOT send product arrays inside an event:
+Do not send product arrays as part of an event:

 {